suwuako/dataBot/README.md

 ## Branch purpose

-Port the project to Nextcloud and ODS spreadsheets, in order to make the system more open-source and less dependent on Google services.
+Port the project to Nextcloud and ~~ODS~~ CSV spreadsheets, in order to make the system more open-source and less dependent on Google services.

 ## Dependencies